gokhanerkus/aml-real-case-studies/case-00-cross-border-trade-risk/01-case.md

 - **Event trigger:** Territorial control shift to ISIS

 The reported data suggests:
-- Monthly trade volume ~100 million USD
+- Monthly trade volume increased from ~40–50 million USD to over ~100 million USD following the shift in border control
-- Daily movement estimated at 40–50 million USD

 ---